On endomorphism algebras of Gelfand-Graev representations II

 {\bf Main theorem.} {\it If all bad primes for $G$ are invertible in $\Lambda$, then the two $\Lambda$-lattices $\Lambda\mathsf{E}_G$ and $\Lambda\mathsf{K}_{G^\ast}$ of $\overline{\mathbb{Q}}\mathsf{E}_G$ are equal.}

-Here, we use the notion of ``bad primes for $G$" from \cite{Springer66}.
-Denoting by $R$ the root system of $G$, a prime number $\ell$ is called {\it bad} for $G$ if one of the following three conditions holds: (i) $\ell=2$, and $R$ has an irreducible factor other than type $A$; (ii) $\ell=3$ or 5, and $R$ has an irreducible factor of exceptional type ($G_2$, $F_4$, $E_6$, $E_7$, or $E_8$); (iii) $\ell=7$, and $R$ has an irreducible factor of type $E_8$.
+Here, we use the notion of ``bad primes for $G$'' from \cite{Springer66}.
+Denoting by $R$ the root system of $G$, a prime number $\ell$ is called {\it bad} for $G$ if one of the following three conditions holds: (i) $\ell=2$, and $R$ has an irreducible factor not of type $A$; (ii) $\ell=3$, and $R$ has an irreducible factor of exceptional type ($G_2$, $F_4$, $E_6$, $E_7$, or $E_8$); (iii) $\ell=5$, and $R$ has an irreducible factor of type $E_8$.

-In this theorem, the assumption on the bad primes for $G$ is due to the usage of {\it almost characters} in Lusztig's work on unipotent characters, where bad primes appear in the denominators of the ``Fourier transform matrix."
+In this theorem, the assumption on the bad primes for $G$ is due to the use of {\it almost characters} in Lusztig's work on unipotent characters, where bad primes appear in the denominators of the ``Fourier transform matrix.''
 We expect that the theorem remains true without this assumption, though our present method cannot prove it.